VIVIDstudy/area-maps/README.md

-# VIVID area maps
+# VIVID areas maps

-A repo for processing geographic data and producing maps to support the [VIVID postcode checker](https://github.com/VIVIDstudy/postcode-checker).
+A repo for processing geographic data and producing maps indicating the VIVID study areas and to support the
+[VIVID postcode checker](https://github.com/VIVIDstudy/postcode-checker).

 For more information about the VIVID study and what data it is using, visit